seddonym/grimp/docs/usage.rst

     :return: The shortest chain of imports between the supplied modules, or None if no chain exists.
     :rtype: A tuple of strings, ordered from importer to imported modules, or None.

+.. py:function:: ImportGraph.find_shortest_chains(importer, imported)

+    :param str importer: A module or subpackage within the graph.
+    :param str imported: Another module or subpackage within the graph.
+    :return: The shortest import chains that exist between the ``importer`` and ``imported``, and between any modules contained within them.
+Only one chain per upstream/downstream pair will be included.
+Any chains that are contained within other chains in the result set will be excluded.
+    :rtype: A set of tuples of strings.
+Each tuple is ordered from importer to imported modules.

 .. py:function:: ImportGraph.chain_exists(importer, imported, as_packages=False)

     :param str importer: The module at the start of the potential chain of imports (as in ``find_shortest_chain``).